Counting Temporal Paths: Exact Algorithms for Temporal Path Counting

 \subsection{Parameterisation by Treewidth and Lifetime}

-Our goal in this subsection is to demonstrate that \TemporalPaths is in FPT when parameterised simultaneously by the treewidth of the underlying graph and the lifetime; to do this we make use of the counting version of Courcelle's theorem for model-checking on relational structures~\cite{courcelleBook}.
+Our goal in this subsection is to demonstrate that \TemporalPaths is in FPT when parameterised simultaneously by the treewidth of the underlying graph and the lifetime; to do this we give an MSO-encoding of the problem and make use of the counting version of Courcelle's theorem for model-checking on relational structures~\cite{courcelleBook}.